Frédéric Veseli: Egnatia

 On 15 October 2024, he signed a contract with Kategoria Superiore champions Egnatia to run until 2026.
 He played eight games in what transpired to be a three-month spell.

 Südtirol

-On 5 January 2025, Veseli moved to Südtirol in Italian Serie B on an 18-month contract.
+On 5 January 2025, Veseli moved to Südtirol in Serie B on an 18-month contract.
 He featured 16 times in the second half of the 2024–25 season.
+He played 29 games in the 2025–26 season, including both legs of the relegation play-out tie with Bari.

 International career

 In May 2009, Veseli reached the semi-finals of the UEFA European Under-17 Championship, which was held in Germany.
 In October 2009, he competed in the FIFA U-17 World Cup, which was held in Nigeria, playing in six matches and eventually winning the competition as captain with a 1–0 victory over the hosts at the Abuja Stadium.

 Although he has Swiss citizenship, Veseli declared to the media that he would welcome a call-up from Albania, given his Albanian ethnicity.
 He had also been contacted several times by Kosovo coach Albert Bunjaki, but refused to commit himself to Kosovo.